JBansal10/QA-Cinemas/README.md

 ## Running the tests

-Open the terminal in IntelliJ and enter the following command:
+To Open the terminal in IntelliJ and enter the following command:
 ```
 sbt test
 ```